thuyanduong-flatiron/lecture-starter-code/Mod3/02-Intro-to-DOM/README.md

 # Document Object Model vs. HTML
 - Tree of Nodes

-### DOM nodes, parent child sibling relationships
-- You can traverse from parent to child, or better yet, user selectors

 ### Selectors and how to use them

 | Selector name                   | Return shape   | Return type    | Reference             |